Frank Emilio Flynn: Final years and death

 During the 1990s Flynn recorded several albums including Barbarísimo (1996), Tribute to Ernesto Lecuona (1997) and A Tiempo de Danzón (1998) for Milan/RCA Records, and Ancestral Reflections (1999) for Blue Note.
 In December 1997 Flynn took part in the Jazz Plaza Festival in Havana.
 In February 1998 he made his American debut, with Los Amigos, in a Jazz at Lincoln Center gig.
 The following year he reunited with his American relatives.

 Between 2000 and 2001 he spent much of his time with his relatives in California, where he played live occasionally and gave lectures at California State University, Los Angeles.
 Flynn died August 23, 2001, in Havana.
 He was buried at the Cristóbal Colón Cemetery.

 Legacy and influence

 Frank Emilio Flynn is widely considered a pioneer of Afro-Cuban jazz in Cuba and one of the first small-ensemble jazz pianists in the island.
-He has influenced artists such as Emiliano Salvador, the Orquesta Cubana de Música Moderna and Irakere.
+He has influenced artists such as David Virelles, Emiliano Salvador, the Orquesta Cubana de Música Moderna and Irakere.
 Flynn developed novel writing techniques for blind musicians and served as president of Cuba's National Association for the Blind between 1978 and 1981.